robyurkowski/skywalker/README.md

 The benefit of abstraction means that you can easily reason about a command without having to know its internals.
-Standard caveats apply, but if you have a `CreateGroup` command, you should be able to infer that calling the command with the correct arguments will produce the expected result, rather than having to remember all the side effects of an operation.
+Standard caveats apply, but if you have a `CreateGroup` command, you should be able to infer that calling the command with the correct arguments will produce the expected result.

 ### Knowledge of Results Without Knowledge of Response